Wembley Greyhounds: 1946-1950

 In 1946 Bah's Choice an English bred greyhound trained by Bob Burls clocked 29.04 sec to set a new 525 yards world and track record.
 Under the leadership of Arthur Elvin the greyhound racing made very large profits in 1947 of £610,000 of which £343,000 was taken by the government in tax.
 The totalisator turnover was a £10,905,145 the equivalent of a staggering £411 million as of 2015.

 1950s

 In 1952 the track underwent changes, the circumference was shortened to 435 metres and the Inside MacWhirter Trackless hare system was replaced by an Outside McKee Scott.
 Three of the most well-known owners the all ran their greyhounds at Wembley; the trio of George Flintham, Noel Purvis and Norman Dupont purchased and owned many of the sports leading greyhounds.
-In 1953, which was the year Elvin died, 30,000 people watched the final of the St Leger with Magourna Reject and the race was screened on television.
+In 1953 30,000 people watched the final of the St Leger with Magourna Reject and the race was screened on television.
 John Jolliffe had taken over as Racing Manager in the late 1940s and he recruited Jack Tetlow as his deputy.